-THE OPEN-AIR MUSEUM and numerous smaller museums across Estonia proudly display the barn dwelling as a type of house only typical of Estonia and northern Latvia.
+The Open-Air Museum and numerous smaller museums across Estonia proudly display the barn-dwelling as a type of house only typical of Estonia and northern Latvia.
 It is archaic and has impressive proportions.
-At the same time, however, the home of the Estonian peasant - a small, smoke-filled kiln house - has for centuries been castigated for its poverty, squalor and shabbiness.
+At the same time, however, the home of the Estonian peasant - a small, smoke-filled barn-dwelling - has for centuries been castigated for its poverty, squalor and shabbiness.
 The Estonian peasant lived in a room also used to dry grain in the autumn.
 The room was heated with an enormous stove.
-As simple rural buildings began using chimneys only in the 19th century, with some homes not having chimneys until the 20th century, the living space was dark and soot-covered.
+As simple rural buildings began using chimneys only in the 19th century, the living space was dark and soot-covered.
 The few windows were dismally small.
 In winter, one room had to be shared between the family members, farmhands, chickens, and often even calves, piglets and ewes.
 With the first warm days, animals were moved out, boys preferred to sleep in the hayloft and the girls in the barn.
 With the adoption of chimneys, separate rooms were often built in one end of the kiln room, offering more privacy and a chance to keep the place more hygienic.
-The kiln room formed just one part of a long barn dwelling: about one half was a threshing floor where grain was winnowed, and in winter it was used for storage, a place to keep carts, and sometimes even as a cowshed and stable.
+The kiln room formed just one part of a long barn-dwelling: about one half was a threshing floor where grain was winnowed, and in winter it was used for storage, a place to keep carts, and sometimes even as a cowshed and stable.

 Abolishing serfdom at the beginning of the 19th century did not initially bring about great changes in the everyday life of peasants.
-The really significant break came in mid-century, when peasants were allowed to buy land.
-Ever since that time, owning a piece of land has been a great passion of Estonians.
+The really significant break came in mid-century, when they were allowed to buy land.
+Ever since that time, owning a piece of land has been a passion of Estonians.
 The new status of landowner encouraged the improvement of living conditions.
 The first to be modernised were the household buildings, as these earned money.
-As economic conditions improved, people started building houses that stood separately from the barn dwellings, and called them "mansions", as they were known in manor complexes.
-The proportions of the barn became a symbol of national pride in the 1920s and 1930s, when the first architects of Estonian origin began designing farmhouses.
+As economic conditions improved, people started building houses that stood separately from the barn-dwellings, and